Strawberry Banana Yogurt Ice Pop

 Mash banana and blend together with a splash of milk.

-Chop up strawberries and puree with the yogurt.
+Chop up strawberries and puree them with the yogurt.

 Drop a heaping spoonful of the banana mixture into each mold.
 Do the same with a spoonful of Annie’s Homegrown Yogurt and strawberry mixture on top of the banana puree.
 Repeat until the four molds are full.

-When completely frozen, run water over the bottom of the mold and gently remove popsicles.
+When completely frozen, run water over the bottom of the mold and gently remove your homemade yogurt pops.

 Enjoy!

 The banana is a great source of potassium while the strawberry has loads of Vitamin C. I like the added calcium and protein from the yogurt.
 Annie’s new yogurt is organic and made from healthy whole milk.
-It’s a healthy option for my yogurt loving little boy.
-This week you can get 2 Four Packs for $5.00 at Publix!
+It’s a healthy option for my yogurt-loving little boy.

 So what do you prefer?
 Popsicles or Ice Cream?
 I like quick homemade popsicle recipes!